Mortal Kombat II: Reviews

-Critical reception of the Amiga version was also mostly very favorable, including Ed Lawrence of CU Amiga declaring that "every person who own an Amiga has to own Mortal Kombat 2.
+Critical reception of the Amiga version was also mostly favorable, with Ed Lawrence of CU Amiga declaring that "every person who own an Amiga has to own Mortal Kombat 2.
 In terms of revitalising the Amiga market, this is far more important than any Commodore buy-out could ever be."
 In a rare dissenting opinion, Jonathan Nash of Amiga Power dismissed Mortal Kombat II as "a clearly nonsensical title", recommending to "buy Shadow Fighter instead".
 The later PC version was also well-received, with Next Generation stating that "if you like fighting games, this is the best that's available."

-About the 32X version, IGN's Levi Buchanan stated that "if you do not have a SNES, this is the home version of MKII to get."
-In contrast, GamePro remarked that the 32X version offered too little improvement over the Genesis version, even failing to correct the control shortcomings, and was technically poor given the 32X's capabilities.
-In a review of the 32X version of the game, Next Generation opined that "MKII is a great game, but it's a serious case of 'been there, done that!'"
+Reviewing the 32X version, IGN's Levi Buchanan said that "if you do not have a SNES, this is the home version of MKII to get."
+In contrast, GamePro remarked that the 32X version offered too little improvement over the Genesis version, even failing to correct the control shortcomings, and was technically poor given the add-on's capabilities.
+In a review of the 32X version, Next Generation opined that "MKII is a great game, but it's a serious case of 'been there, done that!'"
 Brazilian magazine Ação Games gave the 32X version 5 out of 5 on all six categories.

-Reviewing the CD-ROM based Saturn port, EGM commented that the graphics are identical to the arcade version but that there are missing sound effects and "unbearable" slowdown when first performing a special move.
-They rated it the best home version of the game to date but said that with Mortal Kombat II having considerably aged by this point, any port needed to be near arcade perfect to stand out.
+Reviewing the Saturn version, EGM said that the graphics are identical to the arcade version but there are missing sound effects and "unbearable" slowdown when first performing a special move.
+They rated it the best home version of the game to date, but said that with Mortal Kombat II having considerably aged by this point, any port needed to be near arcade perfect to stand out.
 Next Generation said that the Saturn version was arcade perfect, but that the Mortal Kombat series as a whole was grossly overrated and lacked any gameplay innovations to make it stand out from other fighting games.
 They summarized that "if you are a fan of the game (and you know who you are), then the Saturn version is everything you can hope for - an arcade-perfect translation - and yet, there is nothing outside of a flashy presentation and a little gore to recommend this game over a million others just like it."
-Scary Larry of GamePro agreed that the Saturn port "duplicates the arcade version perfectly", but argued that the slowdown and load times make the game frustrating to play.
+Lawrence Neves (writing under the pseudonym "Scary Larry") of GamePro agreed that the Saturn port "duplicates the arcade version perfectly", but argued that the slowdown and load times make the game frustrating to play.
 He concluded that the conversion would make a decent holdover until Ultimate Mortal Kombat 3 was released for Saturn, but fails to measure up to Mortal Kombat 3 on the PlayStation.
 Sega Saturn Magazine was extremely disappointed with the final version of the Saturn port, calling it "much worse than any of the versions seen on the cartridge format", as opposed to the vastly superior pre-release version they had reviewed five months earlier.